 October is a great time for spooky Halloween fun, but in the special education classroom, our learning never stops!
 In this blog post, I'm sharing a few of our tried and true literacy centers and activities for October…you may notice some festive, Halloween spirit on the outside, but there's also some solid literacy practice included, too!

 I always breathe a sigh of relief as the calendar moves from September to October.
 Not only do I look forward to boots with dresses and PSL (I know, I know), but I also welcome the resemblance of a classroom routine now that Back to School is winding down.

-October is when I notice many student “lightbulbs” may be going off here and there, plus I’m learning more about what gaps we can fill up through targeted literacy intervention.
+October is when many student “lightbulbs” may be going off here and there, plus we're learning more about what gaps we can fill up through targeted literacy intervention.

 As you can probably tell, we LOVE celebrating seasons, but instead of designating a specific day for holiday fun, we like to sprinkle it in all month long!